National Register of Historic Places

 Why properties are listed

-Properties are listed in the National Register because they illustrate the broad patterns of American history and community development.
+Properties are listed in the National Register because they illustrate the broad patterns of American history and culture.
 They may be recognized for:

 - Association with important people or events